kelreeeeey/yap/content/Reading npy files in Odin.md

 ### Now we're playin with Numpy

-1. Making the arrays, for simplicity, I'll make 2 arrays, 1st one is 1D array
+1. Making the arrays, for simplicity, I'll make 2 arrays, 1st one is 1D array and the other is 2D array.

 > [!ABSTRACT]- Making Numpy arrays
 >  ```python